Red Deer—Lacombe

-Red Deer—Lacombe is an electoral district in Alberta.
+Red Deer—Lacombe was an electoral district in Alberta from 2015 to 2025.
 It was created in 2012 from the more urbanized southern portion of Wetaskiwin (51%) and the northern portion of Red Deer (49%).

 The riding was originally intended to be named Red Deer—Wolf Creek.

+Demographics

 Members of Parliament

 This riding has elected the following members of the House of Commons of Canada: